viditsingh558-spec/SUMMER_ASSIGNMENT_25110CN210/README.md

 - Name: Vidit Singh
 - Branch: CSE

 ## Initially I was able to solve the most of problems by myself.
-But there are few types of question that were new to me and took time to solve.
+But there were few types of question that were new to me and took time to solve.
 And i was able to solve them too with a little bit guidance of AI.

 ## What I Learned
 - Problem-solving skills